 - Withdrawing from and Reapplying for a Minor

 A grade of C or better is required for all courses in a minor.
-The student's academic progress in meeting retention and graduation requirements in the minor is monitored by the person in charge of the minor.

 Declaring a minor does not guarantee that the required courses will be available or that you will be able to complete the minor.